Łodwigowo

 Łodwigowo (also referred to as Ludwikowice; Ludwigsdorf) is a village in the administrative district of Gmina Grunwald, within Ostróda County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 27 km south-east of Ostróda and 42 km south-west of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 The village surely existed in the 14th century.
 It is close to the site of the Battle of Grunwald (1410), which is commemorated by a museum and memorial site.
 It was devastated during the Polish-Teutonic wars, and then resettled by Polish people.